wolfgangasdf/iqp-book/se-1d-schroedinger.md

 We call such solutions “stationary” states.
 This also means as we will see later, that the expectation value of any dynamical value such as position and momentum are time independent – this sounds reasonable for a large number of systems.
 For instance for a particle at rest, the expectation value of the position $x$ is constant, and momentum $p=0$ – nothing moves.

 <!-- [G eq.
 2.10] -->
-Now we discuss what $E$ means.
+Now we discuss what the appearance of the energy $E$ in the Schrödinger equation means.
 In classical mechanics, the total energy of a system is given by the sum of kinetic and potential energy:

 $$
 H(x, p)=\frac{p^2}{2 m}+V(x)